-The annual National Student Survey (NSS) asks final-year undergraduate students across the UK to give feedback about their university experience.
+The annual National Student Survey (NSS) asks final-year undergraduate students across the UK to rate their university experience.

 The survey is run on behalf of the UK Government and is used to assess the quality of a student's degree as a whole.
 If Sussex students decide to take part, they should think back over their three years at university when responding.

 It is conducted by the external polling company Ipsos-MORI.
 All the personal contact with Sussex students, eg by phone or email, is carried out by them, not the University.

 Sussex, like other UK universities, is required to take part.

 Both the University and the Students’ Union believe that the NSS is a worthwhile exercise.

 By giving a few minutes, Sussex finalists can help to inform students who plan to enter university in 2015-16 about the quality of their course (and Sussex) and help them to decide what and where to study.

 Current Sussex finalists weresent an email by Ipsos-MORI during the week beginning Monday 10 February, inviting them to complete the NSS.

 It remains open until the end of April – students should take their time to give their considered feedback.